Although Coral Bay

 .
 On the way you'll see a maze of tracks leading off towards the beach - almost all lead to excellent lookouts and campsites.
 Please note, that south of Yardie Creek

 , the track traverses a number of privately owned coastal stations and fees apply to camp on their land.
 Signage is good, but there are no facilities.
-Campfires are NOT permitted.
+Access to the beach throughout the Ningaloo

 Good information for the sealed section within the Cape Range National Park